Vita

 Short Bio

 I am passionate about bioengineering.
-My interest in biomechanics started when I had to choose between a career in Medicine or Engineering.
+My interest in biomechanics started when I had to choose between a career in medicine or engineering.
 I was fascinated by both disciplines and decided that a combined approach would be best.
-During my undergraduate and postgraduate studies, I always found a way to bring Medicine and Mechanical engineering together.
+During my undergraduate and postgraduate studies, I always found a way to bring medicine and mechanical engineering together.

 European Orthopaedic Research Society Annual meeting.
 Galway, Ireland